Fenyx4/U4DosRandomizer/README.md

   --spellRemove              Put in the letters of the spells you want removed. e.g. "--spellRemove zed" would remove zdown, energy field and dispel.
   --startingWeaponsArmor     Randomize the weapons and armor player and companions start with.
   --mixQuantity              Lets you input how much of a spell you want to mix.
+  -d |--dungeon              Sets randomization level for Dungeon maps.
+1 for no change.
+2 for make dungeons super simple.
+3 for randomize location of dungeon stones.
+5 for randomize the entire map.
+Defaults to 1.
-  --dngStone                 Randomize the location of stones in the dungeons --fixes                    Collection of non-gameplay fixes.
+  --dngStone                 Randomize the location of stones in the dungeons (deprecated use --dungeon) --fixes                    Collection of non-gameplay fixes.
   --hythlothFix              Fixes an issue with Hythloth dungeon room.
   --sleepLockAssist          Helps prevent sleeplock in battles.